From orbital magnetism to bulk-edge correspondence: Introduction and main results

 \subsubsection{The total edge current}

 Consider $F$ to be the Fermi-Dirac distribution, namely $F_\mathrm{FD}(x):=\left(\e^{(x-\mu)/T}+1\right)^{-1}$.
 But the same arguments apply for any function $F$ satisfying the hypothesis of Theorem \ref{thm-positive}.
-According to Lemma~\ref{AR2}, the so-called bulk ``equilibrium current" vanishes when we average over any translated unit cell $\Omega+{\bf a}$, ${\bf a}\in\R^2$:
+According to Lemma~\ref{AR2}, the so-called bulk ``averaged equilibrium current per unit area" vanishes when we average over any translated unit cell $\Omega+{\bf a}$, ${\bf a}\in\R^2$:

 The main contribution to the right-hand side of \eqref{MainEquation} is thus expected to come from a particle-current flowing near the edge.
 However, the current density operator $ \iu [H_{\omega,b }^E,X_1] F_{FD}'(H_{\omega,b }^E)$ restricted to the strip $[0,1]\times [0,\infty)$ is not trace class by itself, but only when subtracting the oscillating contributions in the bulk.